The College of Human Ecology recognizes graduating seniors

 Cody Derby, athletic training, Glenwood Spring, Colorado, is receiving the Outstanding Student Leadership Award.
 As president of the Student Athletic Training Association, Derby scheduled, coordinated and led each meeting.
 His leadership led to the first K-State Athletic Training Month Seminar.
 He also was active in leadership at his fraternity and volunteered as a Wildcat Warm-Up counselor for incoming freshman students for two years.

-This article was posted on Thursday, December 8, 2016, and is filed under Apparel, Textiles, & Interior Design, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Institute of Personal Financial Planning, Kinesiology.
+This article was posted on Thursday, December 8, 2016, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology, Personal Financial Planning.